This Countertop Material Is More Durable and Colorful Than the Boldest of Marbles

 Photo Courtesy of Københavns Møbelsnedkeri

 Danish custom kitchen builder Københavns Møbelsnedkeri frequently utilizes Made a Mano’s lava stone products in its projects.
-In this space, the designers chose a honey mustard hue for both the worktop and large-format backsplash tile that nearly match the brass metal accents (peep the range hood) in the space.
+In this kitchen, the designers chose a honey mustard hue for both the worktop and large-format backsplash tile that nearly matches the brass metal accents (peep the range hood) in the space.

 A Minimalist Take